ikt32/GTAVManualTransmission/doc/README.md

 Put `Gears.asi` and the folder `ManualTransmission` in your GTA V folder (overwrite when asked).

-Optionally, also put `DismemberbemtASI.asi` in your GTA V folder.
-This is only used to hide the player head when using the custom FPV camera.

 __Make sure the `ManualTransmission` folder is writeable! (not `Read Only`)__.
 If the folder is not writeable, it will automatically be copied to